Revitalization of Victory Park begins

-Olmsted Parks Conservancy, Louisville Metro Parks and Recreation, Councilman David James, and many park neighbors celebrated the start of the much-anticipated revitalization of Victory Park.
+Olmsted Parks Conservancy, Councilman David James, and many park neighbors celebrated the start of the much-anticipated revitalization of Victory Park.

 “I’m very excited to see the construction begin at Victory Park.
 I’m thankful to Olmsted Parks Conservancy for all the hard work and financing they have put into this project.
 I know the citizens are excited to see their ideas come to fruition,” commented Councilman David James.

 Donors to Olmsted Parks Conservancy’s recent Campaign for Extraordinary Parks, including the Humana Foundation, James Graham Brown Foundation, and PNC Foundation, makes this $467,000 project possible.